Castlehana/CastleHana/README.md

 ---

 ### 💬 About Me
-I’m a **creative engineer** who blends technology with emotional design.
-My work focuses on creating experiences where **logic meets empathy**,
-and interactions feel natural, warm, and human.
+I’m a **researcher and creative engineer** working at the intersection of **computer vision, graphics, and human–computer interaction** — interested in how people **see, move, and feel** inside the spaces we build.
+I care less about what a system can compute, and more about what it lets someone **experience** — where **logic meets empathy**.

 ---